Ruth Galanter: Other

 Ruth Galanter inherited a neighborhood sponsored assessment for improving the Venice Canals, but the final design selection and ultimate canal improvements in 1991 can be credited to Galanter's leadership as a Los Angeles City Councilwoman.

 The original assessment project was sponsored by the Venice Canals Association (VCA) in 1976 during Pat Russell's term as council member.
 Venice Canals Association board members Barbara Michalak, Les Otterstrom, Paula Tate, Marla Engel, Ruth Ann Steffens, Fred Hoffman, Anita Henkins, Joseph Smith, W. Reid Monroe, Bonnie Felix, and Murray Leral worked to establish the assessment district for the Venice Canal Improvement Project.
 The first attempted design for the 1977 Venice Canals Assessment district was prepared by City of Los Angeles public works under the direction of City Engineer Luis Ganajas.
-The design was known as the vertical wall plan, similar to the existing Marina Del Rey walls, and were vertical solid cement with a decorative end cap.
+The design was known as the vertical wall plan, similar to the existing Marina Del Rey walls, and was vertical solid cement with a decorative end cap.
 At the time there were at least three historic attempts to restore or rehabilitate the Venice Canals, all eventually leading to failure or opposition.
 The last attempt was a deep water plan that was stopped in the 1960s.
 Mayor Tom Bradley publicly stated "The Venice Canals will not be improved in my lifetime."

 After Ruth Galanter was elected, she stated that she was not happy with the environmental aspects, the costs, the historical design and the safety of the vertical wall plan, so one of her early actions was to stop the city engineers from pursuing the vertical wall plan.
 Galanter asked the state agency California Coastal Conservancy to review the options for a canal improvement project.
 The Coastal Conservancy made several plans suggestions, including one using Armorflex.
 Armorflex was a cement material connected by cables and had holes allowing for plant growth and a gentle slope.
 A test site was installed on Eastern bank of Sherman Canal near the Dell Ave.
 Bridge.
 The Armorflex test site turned out to be a failure, with the plants not growing out of the block, and it looked awful aesthetically.
 The majority of the neighbor who would be assessed by the new design were now opposed to the Armorflex plan, and in a poll stated that they would rather have no plan than one that included Armorflex.
 A poll by the City of Los Angeles found that over 79 percent of the homeowners opposed the assessment project using the Armorflex material.